eli-che/BackEnd-Mobil/README.md

 # Dokumentera Händelser
 :coffee: :pizza: :pizza: :coffee: :smiley:

+#The controll as to which if a user is signed in is in, config/auth.js
+#Anything that requires the user be logged in as have ensureAuthenticated in GET and POST.

 2019/12/22: Allt om-kodat till cassandra databas.
 Inkluderar (Registering, Login, Logout, Email Validering).

 2019/12/16: Ändrat validation token till ett 6 siffrigt tal.
 Validering funkar nu.